martin-ockajak/cantrip/README.md

 iterator boilerplate and provides many additional operations.

 - Enjoy cleaner code with less `.into_iter()`, `.collect()` and `.clone()`.
-- Feel free to treat standard collections is immutable values to be reused at will.
+- Feel free to treat standard collections as immutable values to be reused at will.
 - No learning required, just keep using code completion to likely find a method you need.